I don't know about you, but I spend hours a day planning for retirement.

 To these people, I suggest a simple exercise ... head over to Yahoo!
 Finance and take a look at the one-year chart of the S&P 500.
 It's gut-wrenching.
 Then check out the two-year chart.
 Even worse.
 Five years.
 Still pretty dismal.

-I realize many of you don't have 10, 12 or 15 years until retirement.
-My parents, for instance.
-In that case, I'd suggest you take advantage of our Motley Fool Rule Your Retirement service immediately.
+I realize many of you -- like my parents -- don't have 10, 12 or 15 years until retirement.
+In that case, I'd suggest you take advantage of our Motley Fool Rule Your Retirement service immediately -- my parents do.

 After all, our in-house retirement expert Robert Brokamp can give you some great advice, tips, and tricks for preserving -- and even growing -- your wealth in these tough times.

-And whatever you do, don't fall into to any of these traps that could one day keep you from living out your dreams, such as:
+And whatever you do, don't fall into to any of these myths that could one day keep you from living out your dreams, such as:

 According to a study cited in a colleague's article, 49% of people age 25-34 have less than $25,000 saved for retirement.
 While that's not particularly surprising, this certainly is: A mere 23% of people over 55 have more than $250,000 saved up -- and they're within a decade of retirement!